 Every news feed email contains an Unsubscribe link so that you can stop any further emails.

-We use Google Custom Search to provide our Advanced search facility because it indexes parts of the site that the basic search bar does not reach, such as pdf attachments and scanned images of text.
+We use Google Custom Search to provide our Advanced search facility because it indexes parts of the site that the basic WordPress search does not reach, such as pdf attachments and scanned images of text.
 Like the standard Google search engine, it will attempt to record your searches and track the websites you visit as a result.